ccubed/Viaduct/docs/index.rst

 Running
 =======

-Running is only for testing right now, but it runs the web server end points right now!
+Running is only for testing right now, but it runs the web server end points!

 You can run the web server by typing python viaduct.py and then pointing your browser to localhost:8443.

 The API end points also work!
 (Try localhost:8443/api/game/who)

 Contribute